planetoftheweb/planetoftheweb.github.io/_site/toolbox/2022-04-13-Can-Svelte-Save-JavaScript-ep24.md

 ---
 layout: post
 title: "Can Svelte Save JavaScript - Ep 24"
 summary: "In this episode of The Toolbox, we'll take a look the framework I wish was the most popular...SvelteJS.
-I have some great tools in the shorts including Svelte and React utilities...and you'll find out why I think Svelte can save JavaScript.
+Plus, some great tools in the shorts segment including Svelte and React utilities...You'll also find out why I think Svelte can save JavaScript.
 The pace of the web is relentless and that's why you need the Toolbox"
 hideDesc: true
 video: k4n5XIqCGq8
 hero: /images/toolbox/episode24.jpg